Foreign exchange market trading mainly depends on the basic two kind analysis:

 Gross Domestic Product (GDP) And Fundamental Analysis

 But in most of the cases, GDP in the figure is considered as a slow indicator, as a result, most of the weathers focus on the two reports which are the advanced report and preliminary report.
-Significant dispersion between this report can cause volatility for the Forex traders.
+Significant dispersion in this report can cause volatility for the Forex traders.

-Sometimes we use GDP and profit margin in a Synonymous way, both of these measures the internal growth of a country.
+Sometimes we use GDP and profit margin in a synonymous way, both of these measures the internal growth of a country.